Smana/smana.github.io/content/en/post/terraform-controller/index.md

 +++
 author = "Smaine Kahlouch"
-title = "Appliquer les principes de GitOps à l'infrastructure: Introduction à `tf-controller`" date = "2023-06-01" summary = "**Weave tf-controller** est un opérateur Kubernetes qui permet d'appliquer du code Terraform et apporte certaines fonctionnalités manquantes (réconciliation, détection de dérive ...).
-Explorons les principales fonctionnalités 🕵️" featureImage = "tf-controller.png" featured = true codeMaxLines = 20
+title = "Applying GitOps Principles to Infrastructure: An overview of `tf-controller`" date = "2023-06-01" summary = "**Weave tf-controller** is a Kubernetes operator that allows the execution of Terraform code and provides a few missing features (reconciliation, drift detection, etc.).
+Let's have a deeper look at it 🔍" featureImage = "tf-controller.png" featured = true codeMaxLines = 20